 TRAVATAN Z® (travoprost ophthalmic solution) 0.004% is a sterile, isotonic, buffered, preserved, aqueous solution of travoprost (0.04 mg/mL) supplied in Alcon's oval DROP-TAINER® package system.

 TRAVATAN Z® is supplied as a 2.5 mL solution in a 4 mL and a 5 mL solution in a 7.5 mL natural polypropylene dispenser bottle with a natural polypropylene dropper tip and a turquoise polypropylene or high density polyethylene overcap.
 Tamper evidence is provided with a shrink band around the closure and neck area of the package.

 Patient Counseling Information

 Potential for Pigmentation

-Patients should be advised about the potential for increased brown pigmentation of the iris, which may be permanent.
-Patients should also be informed about the possibility of eyelid skin darkening, which may be reversible after discontinuation of TRAVATAN Z® (travoprost ophthalmic solution) 0.004%.
+Advise the patient about the potential for increased brown pigmentation of the iris, which may be permanent.
+Inform the patient about the possibility of eyelid skin darkening, which may be reversible after discontinuation of TRAVATAN Z® (travoprost ophthalmic solution) 0.004%.

 Potential for Eyelash Changes

 Inform the patient about the possibility of eyelash and vellus hair changes in the treated eye during treatment with TRAVATAN Z®.
 These changes may result in a disparity between eyes in length, thickness, pigmentation, number of eyelashes or vellus hairs, and/or direction of eyelash growth.
 Eyelash changes are usually reversible upon discontinuation of treatment.